— If you have cat allergy-prone visitors in your home, follow these tips to keep everyone happy.

 — Unlike dogs, cats are often scared of sitting in moving vehicles.
 Here's how to ease the stress.

-— Our vet offers common-sense things you can do to keep your cats healthy and safe.
+— Here are four common-sense new year's resolutions to keep your cats healthy and safe.

 — What you need to know about an illness that should be on every cat guardian’s radar.

 — A stem cell therapy study also offers hope for cats who already have chronic renal disease.